 -

 Fill a planter pot with well-draining potting soil.
-Use a potting mix that contains additives like perlite, pumice, crushed granite, or coco coir to help improve drainage.
-Fill a planter with drainage holes to about 2–3 in (5.1–7.6 cm) from the top.[5]
+Hostetler suggests using seed starting mix or potting soil.[6]
+If you’re using a potting mix, choose one with additives like perlite, pumice, crushed granite, or coco coir to help improve drainage.
+Then, fill a planter with drainage holes to about 2–3 in (5.1–7.6 cm) from the top.[7]

 -

 Place the onion cutting in the soil and lightly cover it with soil.
 Dig a shallow hole in the soil, just big enough for the onion to rest in.
-Put the onion into the indentation you just made, then cover it with a thin layer of soil—no more than about 1–2 in (2.5–5.1 cm).
-If you bury it too deep, the onion won’t grow.[7]
+Then, Hostetler says to place the root end into the soil.[10]
+Cover it with a thin layer of soil—no more than about 1–2 in (2.5–5.1 cm).
+If you bury it too deep, the onion won’t grow.[11]

 - If there are any green shoots coming from the center of the onion, be sure not to cover those, or they won’t grow.